 So far, very few businesses use the platform.
 However, its massive adoption rate and rapid growth in Asia make it hard to ignore.
 This application can serve as a training ground for video content creators and can be a great storytelling tool.
 When businesses start to recognize TikTok’s potential, it could very well become the next big sensation in the world of social media marketing.

 Eyes on the marketing prize

 Digital marketing is constantly changing.
 While using new platforms can seem intimidating at first, business leaders should see them as an opportunity and not a threat.
 Only the bold will win the hearts and minds of their target audiences.
-Of course, if you’re unsure about where to start, Lexicon can show you the way.
+Of course, if you’re unsure about where to start, Lexicon, a leading online marketing agency in Bangkok, can show you the way.